Configuration

 Contestation period

-The contestation period is a critical protocol parameter, defined in seconds, for example:
+The contestation period (CP) is an important protocol parameter, defined in seconds:

 value.
 Otherwise, the Init